 Employee performance evaluations provide an opportunity for self-assessment, goal setting and professional development as a well as recognition for outstanding service.
 Because evaluating an employee is a process, there are activities that happen over time versus a singular day of review, feedback, and waiting until next year’s review date.
 On this page, you will find the tools and resources necessary to manage the performance evaluation process.

-The end result is the completion of an Annual Performance Evaluation Form (can fill in online or print as a handwritten document).
+The end result is the completion of the 2021-2022 Annual Performance Evaluation Form (can fill in online or print as a handwritten document).
 Word version / PDF version

 Examples of Good and Bad Performance Evaluations